• ECTS

 1. coding: algorithms, modules, basic types, functions, loops

-3. classes (`__init__`, `__call__`, etc...), operator overloading, file management, git: a first introduction
+3. classes (`__init__`, `__call__`, etc.), operator overloading, file management, git: an introduction

 5. `github`, creating an ssh key, various git commands, conflict, pull request

-6. `numpy`: casting, concatenation, `imshow`, `meshgrid`, casting, copy, scipy`: EDO, Interpolation, Optimization
+6. `numpy`: casting, concatenation, `imshow`, `meshgrid`, casting, copy, scipy`: EDO, interpolation, optimization

 8. `scipy`: Images/channel, FFT, Pandas: missing data

-9. bash, regexp, grep, find, rename, Python virtual environment
+9. Bash, regexp, grep, find, rename, Python virtual environment

-10. Pandas : first steps
+10. Pandas: first steps

 11. Python virtual env: Anaconda, IDE: VScode, Create a Python Module

-12. Pandas : learn more
+12. Pandas: learn more

 13. Create a Python module, unit tests

-14. Unit test
+14. unit test

 15. Sparse matrices and graphs and memory